simplysameer333/BlockChainPOCApplication/README.md

 # BlockChainPOCApplication
 This is demo application of Blockchain that uses Corda Plateform.
-This is V2 that includes multiple counterparties with attachment functionlity.
-For single counter party flow check branch named - SingleCounterParty.
+This is V2 that includes multiple counterparties (logic is present) with attachment functionlity.

 This version still allow only one counter party selection from UI but can be easily changed by adding 'multiple' attribute in HTML file.